Market & comparison education

 Section 1

-Criteria for to check when App Store screenshots shapes your
+Criteria for Buyer criteria: App Store screenshots

 Section 2

-For "What to check when App Store screenshots shapes your app decision", the content should help a person stop over-shopping routines.
-During a weekly review where the useful signal is habit context, not a verdict, "What to check when App Store screenshots shapes your app decision" has one practical test: whether anything changes in behavior.
-A useful answer for "What to check when App Store screenshots shapes your app decision" helps the reader keep the habit small enough to repeat tomorrow before it asks for an install.
-Try the smallest version first for "What to check when App Store screenshots shapes your app decision": keep private notes focused.
+For "Buyer criteria: App Store screenshots", the content should help a person stop over-shopping routines.
+During a weekly review where the useful signal is habit context, not a verdict, "Buyer criteria: App Store screenshots" has one practical test: whether anything changes in behavior.
+A useful answer for "Buyer criteria: App Store screenshots" helps the reader keep the habit small enough to repeat tomorrow before it asks for an install.
+Try the smallest version first for "Buyer criteria: App Store screenshots": keep private notes focused on what was practiced.
+Then ask whether clear links back to official Orena guides would reduce friction for "Buyer criteria: App Store screenshots" or.

 Section 3